Some English verbs can be used with two nouns after them, one an “indirect object”

 Another difference is that the indirect object can usually be omitted after a passive verb without creating incorrect grammar, whereas the direct object cannot: to the problem of gravity can be left out of (g) but full attention cannot be left out of (f) (note, though, that after the passive of OWE, PAY, TEACH, TELL and SHOW either noun can be omitted).
 Clearly, once these differences are recognized by means of calling one of the nouns an indirect object, it makes sense also to use the term in other situations.

 GRAMMAR ERRORS INVOLVING INDIRECT OBJECTS

 The main problem that the above-described grammar of English indirect objects seems to give to inexperienced English speakers is recognising when it applies.
 Everything depends on the verb being used.
-There is value in recognising that verbs with a similar meaning to GIVE often have similar grammar – but unfortunately some such verbs do not and must always have a preposition before one of the following nouns, regardless of their order.
-Those that are fully like GIVE include ALLOT, ASK, ASSIGN, AWARD, BEQUEATH, BRING, BUILD, GRANT, HAND, LEAVE (= “place in waiting”), LEND, MAKE, OFFER, OWE, PASS, PAY, POST, PREPARE, PROMISE, RELAY, SAVE, SHOW, SEND, SET, TEACH, TELL and WRITE.
+There is value in recognising that verbs with a similar meaning to GIVE often have similar grammar – but exceptions need to be remembered.
+Those that are fully like GIVE include ALLOT, ASSIGN, AWARD, BEQUEATH, BRING, BUILD, GRANT, HAND, LEAVE (= “place in waiting”), LEND, MAKE, OFFER, OWE, PASS, PAY, POST, PREPARE, PROMISE, RELAY, SAVE, SHOW, SEND, SET, TEACH, TELL and WRITE.

 The verb ASK is almost like those above: it just needs of where the others would have to or for: ask (something) of (someone).
-Various other verbs always need to before a recipient noun, regardless of word order.
+Various other verbs always need to or for before a recipient noun, regardless of word order.
 Examples (for verbs underlined) are CLARIFY, COMMUNICATE, DEFINE, DELIVER, DEMONSTRATE, DESCRIBE, DISCLOSE, DONATE, EXPLAIN, IMPLY, INDICATE, REVEAL, SAY, SUGGEST, TALK and TRANSFER.
 Of these, EXPLAIN and SAY seem to give rise the most commonly to the error of dropping the to (see 140.
 Words with Unexpected Grammar 2 #[b]).